Starmism/fireeyeAPI/README.md

 ### Installation
 #### On the command line
-1. Download and unzip the archive from this page, or fork the repo and clone it locally.
+1. Download and unzip the archive from this page, or fork the repo and clone it locally
   ```sh
   git clone https://github.com/Starmism/fireeyeAPI.git
   ```